MelissaLahoud/CapstoneProject/README.md

   - My data is included above name= "DATASET"

   ### **Step 3:** Load the data and split it into a Train and Test set.
+   - You will need to make sure the directory is correct to where your data is saved.
    - The data should have two varaibles: Date and Sales (Be sure the title of the columns are changed to match these exactly)
    - You can use any amount of lines of data but the data used here has 175,190 lines that run from year 2016-2021.
    - For the data, you will need to delete or fix lines of data where there are "0" values, duplicate values, and/or blank values.